Newborn Portraits Keeping Your Baby Safe | Ohio Newborn Photographer

 Currently, there are no safety regulations in place for the Newborn Photography industry.
 Anyone who owns a camera can begin photographing newborns with no training and no knowledge of the unique needs of infants.

-As a Certified APNPI Newborn Photographer, I have completed newborn safety & education training.
+As a Certified APNPI Newborn Photographer, Kristin has completed newborn safety & education training.
 Please check out this link with resources to help you select a safe photographer and help you identify elements of risk throughout your session.

 DURING YOUR NEWBORN SESSION

-As a newborn photographer, their number one priority should be the care and safety of the infant in your arms.
+A newborn photographers number one priority should be the care and safety of the infant in your arms.
 That should always come before the image the photographer hopes to capture.
 Safety should always be your top concern!

 During a newborn session, your photographer will be wrapping baby with a variety of fabrics.
 Babies love to feel snug and secure because it reminds them of being in the womb they so recently left.
 Unfortunately, there are some photographers that will wrap the little one too tightly or posed incorrectly which can cause circulation problems.
 The photographer should be checking on your baby’s toes and fingers to ensure there’s good color to the skin.